This blog was first published in January 2017 and has been updated in October 2018.

 You need to be methodical and thorough with your questioning and analysis, as the greater level of detail you have, the more variables you can assess and cultivate solutions for.

 You are probably wondering what kind of questions and analysis you need to be doing right?
-No problem, we can help.
+No problem, we can help (HubSpot can also help – they have a great tool called MakeMyPersona which you may find useful).

-Generally, the questions you want to be asking your buyer persona initially are the ones that will help you lay out a framework of who they are, questions such as:
+Generally, the questions you want to be asking initially are the ones that will help you lay out a framework of who your ideal buyers are, questions such as:

 - what they do,